 I’m in Camp #2 because I’ve watched the “let’s wait and see if it’s bad for our health” strategy fail with lead paint, plastic food containers, low-fat foods and vegetable oils (just to name a few).

-From my perspective, many of the things that humans have invented to simplify or “improve” our lives, but which have shifted us away from how things work in nature, have caused health issues.
+From my perspective, many of the things that humans have invented to simplify or “improve” our lives, but which have shifted us away from how things work in nature, have caused health problems.

 When it comes to EMFs, it might take decades or longer to prove whether or not they’re detrimental to our health at our current levels of exposure.
 And frankly, I don’t want to wait around to find out whether I’ve done damage to my body by failing to account for the potential risks they pose.